London Fictions

 speak the truth'.
 That Plato might discover the truth, his soul withdraws its protection, allowing him to

 find Mouldwarp London still in fact in existence underneath his own.
-The motif of a subterranean London has
+The motif of a subterranean London has been used already by Ackroyd, in The House of Doctor Dee: John Dee enters a mythic London described

 in terms suggestive of the New Jerusalem, where all differences are healed.
 Dee descends into a London